Last updated on March 3rd, 2020 at 11:18 am

 COPE

-A media bill passed on June 8, 2006, by the US House of Representatives called the Communications Opportunity, Promotion, and Enhancement Act (COPE) has effectively offered internet and telecommunications companies the opportunity to degrade of impair user services as they see fit by abandoning a regulatory amendment.
+A media bill passed on June 8, 2006, by the US House of Representatives called the Communications Opportunity, Promotion, and Enhancement Act (COPE) has effectively offered internet and telecommunications companies the opportunity to degrade or impair user services as they see fit by abandoning a regulatory amendment.
 In other words, they can discriminate web and content access to users as they see fit.

 And because of the limited bandwidths currently available profitability decisions will determine the type and quality of traffic available to users.